Classified Leave Types and Policies

 - There is an apparent need to remove the employee from the workplace to avoid the spread of illness.

 Under subsection (2) an appointing authority may place an employee on sick leave and require that he remove himself from the workplace when he has declined to utilize sick leave and presents for duty displaying symptoms of illness.
-In order to enforce sick leave under this subsection, the symptoms must be observed by at least two individuals, one of whom must be in a supervisory capacity.
+To enforce sick leave under this subsection, the symptoms must be observed by at least two individuals, one of whom must be in a supervisory capacity.
 The employee may be returned to duty at the appointing authority’s discretion; however, he shall be returned to duty upon presentation of a certification from a medical doctor or nurse practitioner who, after examining the employee, certifies that he is fit for duty.

 For more information on enforced sick leave, see Civil Service Commission decision on Brown v.
 DOA, Docket No. 15037.